-Home Help for families Information & Advice Health & medical info Hemiplegia support Associated problems Difficulties seeing
+Home Help for families Information & Advice Health & medical information Hemiplegia support Associated problems Difficulties seeing

 12 mins read

 Some children and adults with hemiplegia may have difficulties with certain aspects of seeing.
 This information explains how we see, which aspects of seeing may be affected in people with hemiplegia, and how these issues can be identified and managed.

 The eyes work like a pair of cameras to form an image to send to the brain.
 The cornea is the curved front part of the eye, the iris is the coloured part and the pupil is the hole in the middle.
 Behind the pupil there is a clear lens.
 At the back of the eye is the retina.

 Together, the cornea and lens bend the light rays entering through the pupil so that they come into focus on the retina.
 This process of light bending is called refraction.
 A refractive error leads to a loss of focus.
 The lens can change shape so that objects at different distances can be seen clearly.
 This process is called accommodation (see ‘Eye function impairments’ section).